romanpauk/dingo/README.md

   - `dingo-toolchains:ubuntu-25.04-clang-20` for Clang 20 builds on Ubuntu 25.04
 - MSVC local workflow:
-  - build a local image from `docker/ubuntu25-toolchains/Containerfile` with `TOOLCHAIN=msvc-wine` when you need an MSVC-style environment
+  - build a local image from `docker/ubuntu25-toolchains/Containerfile` with `TOOLCHAIN=msvc-wine` for an MSVC-style environment

 See [docker/ubuntu25-toolchains/README.md](docker/ubuntu25-toolchains/README.md)
 for the Linux CI-backed tags, the local MSVC build/run/test flow, and the broader `Containerfile` toolchain support.

-If you are comparing DI libraries, also take a look at:
+For DI library comparisons, also take a look at:

 - [qlibs/di](https://github.com/qlibs/di)
 - [boost-ex/di](https://github.com/boost-ext/di)